AniMani05/BERT-Text-Classification/README.md

 This repository provides an overview of a project where I implemented a **BERT-based text classification model** to detect clickbait.
 The project involved fine-tuning a pre-trained BERT model and optimizing hyperparameters to maximize classification performance.

+> **Note:** The exact implementation code is not provided here, but if you're interested in discussing the project or seeing specific details, feel free to reach out to **anirudhm@andrew.cmu.edu**!
+>
 ---

 ## Project Overview